lroberts77/React_weather_app/README.md

 $ npm install

 ## Usage
-Open a terminal in your text editor while in the root of the React_weather_app folder
+Go to openweathermap.org and generate an API key and paste it in between the key: parentheses in App.js and save the file.
+Then open a terminal in your text editor while in the root of the React_weather_app folder

 In the terminal
 $ npm start